-In an asymmetrical mole, the two sides won’t match in size or shape because cells on one side of the mole are growing faster than cells on the other side.
-Cancer cells tend to grow more quickly and more irregularly than normal cells.
+In an asymmetrical mole, the two sides won’t match in size or shape.
+Cancer cells tend to grow more quickly and more irregularly than noncancerous cells.

 Moles can come in many different colors, including brown, black, or tan.
-As long as the color is solid throughout the mole, it’s probably normal and noncancerous.
 If you’re seeing a variety of colors in the same mole, it could be cancerous.

-A melanoma mole will have different shades of the same color, such as brown or black or splotches of different colors (e.g., white, red, gray, black, or blue).
+A melanoma mole will often have different shades of the same color, such as brown or black, or splotches of different colors (e.g., white, red, gray, black, or blue).
 This can vary on different skin tones.

 Bigger moles can indicate signs of trouble.
 Moles should also remain consistent in size.
 If you notice that one of your moles is growing over time, consider having it examined.

 Although rare, melanoma can also develop under the nails.
 This is called subungual melanoma.
-When this happens, it appears as a band of pigment across the nail that:
+When this happens, it will often appear as a band of pigment across the nail, and may also:

-- causes thinning or cracking of the nail
+- cause thinning or cracking of the nail

 Melanoma doesn’t always cause pain when it’s under the nails.
-Talk to your doctor if you notice any changes in your nails.
+Talk with a doctor if you notice any changes in your nails.

 By doing regular skin checks, you can spot possible skin cancer early enough for it to be treated.

-People who have a lot of moles and a family history of skin cancer should see their dermatologist regularly.
-A dermatologist can map your moles and keep track of any changes that happen.
+People who have a lot of moles and a family history of skin cancer should try to see a dermatologist regularly.
+A dermatologist can map your moles and keep track of any changes.